 Between 2011 and 2016 I was more than burning the candle at both ends.
 I had been seeing an average of 50 clients a week, managing up to 19 employees, teaching workshops, and creating online classes.
 All while raising two kids and spending time with my husband.
 I now realize that the impact of always saying “yes” leads to a life out of balance.

 In October of 2015, I had a defining moment that forced me to fight for my life, not once, but twice.
 I fell off a horse that I had been riding for years.
 I was too emotionally and physically exhausted to be on a horse that day.
 I wasn’t sleeping well.
 I had stopped my regular exercise routines and was skipping meals because I was too busy to eat.

-After the surgery, I was then given large amounts of pain and anti-nausea medications and I started to vomit non-stop for hours.
-The nurses kept giving me more IV medications that I was having an allergic response to.
+After surgery, I was given large amounts of pain and anti-nausea medications and I started to vomit non-stop for hours.
+The nurses kept giving me more IV medications that I was having an allergic reaction to.
 After several hours, I knew I had to refuse all medications.
 A voice in my head kept telling me that if I fell asleep, I wasn’t going to wake up.
-And I remember seeing an angel in the corner of the room watching over me.
-I managed to keep myself awake another 12 hours in order to refuse all medications.
+I remember seeing an angel in the corner of the room watching over me.
+I managed to keep myself awake for another 12 hours in order to refuse all medications.
 They finally called an ICU nurse in to figure out why I was being so difficult.
 This nurse turned out to be a client of mine and knew me well enough to determine I was having a reaction to the medications.

 Thank you for taking the time to learn about my journey to becoming a published author.
 And for more about my life before Michelle Meramour, please watch my About Michelle Buchanan video.